 With regard to homologated products, then, the Group, as manufacturer, has the responsibility to homologate them in compliance with FIA standards.
-In this respect, the Group also has an in-house laboratory that is able to carry out inhouse tests on products that will then be carried out by FIA-accredited laboratories to verify compliance with homologation regulations.
+In this respect, the Group also has in-house laboratories that are able to carry out inhouse tests on products that will then be carried out by FIA-accredited laboratories to verify compliance with homologation regulations.